 Surprised, Leandros laughed.
 The sound had always been too mischievous for his own good— especially in Alfheim.
 He flinched and glanced over his shoulder to see if anyone had heard.
 They had, of course.
 A few looked openly scandalized, others just surprised.

-This time, it was Amos who saved Leandros from having to apologize.
-“Forgive my nephew,” he said, pulling the room’s attention back to him, “He’s so enraptured by Illyon’s beauty that he forgets himself.
+“Forgive my nephew,” Amos said, pulling the room’s attention back to him, “He’s so enraptured by Illyon’s beauty that he forgets himself.
 I too forget, and each time I come to visit, am given the pleasure of discovering it anew.”

 The diversion worked, and Leandros breathed a sigh of relief.

 Rhea hid her mouth behind her hand, likely hiding a smile.
-“You’re always making him defend you.”
+“You’re always making him protect you.”

 This struck an old, frayed nerve with Leandros; he could barely keep himself from flinching.
 Anger briefly flared and simmered inside him, fueled and fanned by embarrassment.
 Rheamarie was right, but he didn’t need her to remind him.
 He reminded himself every day; he was only here – he was only alive – because of Amos Nochdvor’s good graces.

 He turned to the window again.
 His gaze caught on another city, miles off, settled at the base of a blue mountain.
 Orean.
 While Orean matched Illyon in structure, its high castles even made of the same sparkling silver bricks, it was larger, cleaner, freer.
 It fell past the province border, past Amos Nochdvor’s rule.

 “The good news is that after that little outburst, father’s probably forgotten all about us arriving late.”